-It has been created to help staff or students access data that may inform broader discussions about representation in curricula.
-Supported by Imperial College London's President’s Excellence Fund for Learning and Teaching Innovation and NIHR ARC NW London.
+The tool has been created to help staff or students access data that may inform broader discussions about representation on reading lists and in curricula.
+Creation of the tool has been supported by Imperial’s President’s Excellence Fund for Learning and Teaching Innovation and NIHR ARC NW London.

 Access the tool